ethan-lamwah/vue3-scroll-spy-toc/README.md

 This function is designed for **dynamic HTML rendering**.
 It’s useful when you are dealing with dynamic html contents via CMS.

-Check out the [demo](https://ethanlam-vue3-scroll-spy-toc.netlify.app/), enjoys!
+Check out this [post](https://www.ethanlam.dev/post/dynamic-table-of-contents-with-scroll-spy-effect-i) or [demo](https://ethanlam-vue3-scroll-spy-toc.netlify.app/), enjoys!

 # How to use it?